 To properly water your red dragon flower, it's important to follow a "soak and dry" method.
 This means that you should thoroughly water the dragon flower plant until water drains out of the bottom of the pot, and then allow the soil to completely dry out before watering again.
 The frequency of watering will depend on various factors such as the temperature, humidity, and size of the succulent, so it's best to check the soil moisture level before watering.

-During the growing season, which is typically spring and summer, you may need to water your red dragon flower more frequently as it actively grows.
-However, during the dormant period in fall and winter, you should reduce the frequency of watering to prevent overwatering and potential root issues.
+In the spring and summer, during the growing season, you may need to water your red dragon flower more frequently as it actively grows.
+However, in the fall and winter, during the dormant period, you should reduce the frequency of watering to prevent overwatering and potential root issues.

 Remember, it's always better to underwater than to overwater Huernia succulents like the red dragon flower.
 If in doubt, it's safer to wait for the soil to dry out before giving it a good watering.
 This will help ensure the health and longevity of your Huernia schneideriana.